petescarth/cbl-online/README.md

 # cbl-online
-Flask based spdlib processing tool for CBL data
+Flask based spdlib processing tool for CBL scans
+Uses conda install of spdlib and https://bitbucket.org/qdermrsc/tlsrepo for the conversion scripts